giggio/atelies/README.md

 ## Issues and ideas

+* Suggestions should go to the user voice site: [https://atelies.uservoice.com](https://atelies.uservoice.com)
-* Check the Github backlog: [https://github.com/giggio/atelies/issues](https://github.com/giggio/atelies/issues)
+* You can also check the Github backlog: [https://github.com/giggio/atelies/issues](https://github.com/giggio/atelies/issues)

 ## Maintainers